I’m job hunting at the moment which means I’m getting asked a lot of questions about my work history and the companies I have worked for.

 Here are some suggestions on how to deal with corporate restructure fatigue.

 Understand that restructures are now part of business

 It’s like this quote – ‘The secret of change is to focus all your energy, not on fighting the old, but on building the new.’ – Socrates

 It might be hard for some people but it’s time to let go of the ‘good old days’.
 Jobs for life are long gone.
 Having a government job no longer means job security.

 With companies big and small having to tighten budgets and increase profits they will always be looking for ways to run a more efficient ship.
-Businesses are about making profit after all.
-Without profit there would be no jobs.
+Businesses are about making a profit after all.
+Without profit, there would be no jobs.

 Restructures are a sign of the times, better to come to terms with it – than fight it.

 Learn to get comfortable with change